 A cerebral palsy lawyer may be able to help you if you believe that your child suffered a brain injury due to negligent care at birth.
 There are cases where a cerebral palsy lawsuit is filed because of the prenatal care a parent was given, as well.
 For example, a Connecticut couple was recently awarded in excess of $50 million because of the fact that the doctors waited too long to deliver their child by C-section and he suffered a brain injury as a result.
 To understand how these lawsuits work, you have to understand what cerebral palsy is.

 Some Cerebral Palsy Facts

 Cerebral palsy lasts forever.
 The condition, because it stems from a brain injury, does not heal.
 It is not degenerative, however.
 It can also encompass a range of severities.
-Some people with CP are completely dependent upon receiving care from others and other individuals with CP are accomplished students, artists and professionals.
-It just depends upon how much the individual is affected by the injury.
+Some people with Cerebral Palsy are completely dependent upon receiving care from others and other individuals with Cerebral Palsy are accomplished students, artists, and professionals.
+It just depends on how much the individual is affected by the injury.

 Lawyers and Cerebral Palsy

 There are specific medical criteria that need to be satisfied to establish for certain the cause of a case of cerebral palsy.
 After this is done, a lawyer may help you to pursue a lawsuit, if negligence was an issue.